API Reference

 Warning

-Through the validate argument, one can skip dataframe validation before writing it to file.
-While this can speed-up the execution time of this function , it is not recommended and is not the default behavior of this function.
-The option, however, is left for the user to use at their own risk should they wish to avoid lengthy validation of large TfsDataFrames (such as for instance a sliced FCC lattice).
+Through the validate argument, one can skip dataframe validation before writing to file which can improve performance.
+This is not recommended if the file needs to be read by MAD-X or MAD-NG.
+The default behaviour is to check for MAD-X compatibility.
+The option to skip validation is left for the user to use (at their own risk) should they wish to avoid lengthy validation of large TfsDataFrames (such as for instance a sliced FCC lattice).

 Parameters: